openshift/enhancements/enhancements/installer/infrastructure-apis-custom-trust.md

 // InfrastructureSpec contains settings that apply to the cluster infrastructure. type InfrastructureSpec struct {
 	// trustedCA is a reference to a ConfigMap containing a CA certificate bundle.
-	// The trustedCA field should only be consumed by a infrastrcture API validator.
+	// The trustedCA field should only be consumed by a infrastructure API validator.
 The
 	// validator is responsible for reading the certificate bundle from the required
 	// key "ca-bundle.crt", and writing the merged trust bundle to a ConfigMap
 	// named "infrastructure-api-trusted-ca-bundle" in the "openshift-config-managed" namespace.